 Active on the boards of several nonprofits, Mark currently serves on the board of directors of Jewish Vocational Services of Boston.
 He advises the Dartmouth Entrepreneurial Network and the Barris Incubator at the Tuck School of Business at Dartmouth.

-Before joining McDermott, Will & Emery, Mr. Stein was deputy executive director and later, executive director (acting) of the Massachusetts Office of International Trade and Investment.
-He has also served as a legislative assistant to a United States senator from New Hampshire and as a foreign service officer with the U.S. Department of State in the Bureau for Near East and South Asian Affairs and at the U.S. Embassy in Ankara, Turkey.
+Before entering private practice, Mark worked in government service.
+He held the positions of deputy executive director and acting executive director of the Massachusetts Office of International Trade and Investment.
+He also served as legislative assistant to a US senator from New Hampshire and worked as a Foreign Service officer with the US Department of State, where he served in the Bureau of Near Eastern and South Asian Affairs and at the US Embassy in Ankara, Turkey.

 Mark is proficient in Turkish, French, and Russian.